Monday, November 26, 2007

 Right now the desert of nanotechnology looks dry.
 Billions of dollars are being invested and thousands of researchers are working all over the world on countless different issues, but we've yet to see any single, revolutionary advance.
 Even so, the groundwork is being laid, and every day nanotech moves forward.

-18mm carbon nanotubes.
+One of the most exciting new developments is the production by UC engineering researchers of arrays of 18mm carbon nanotubes.
 That might not seem like much, but it's a huge increase in length over past efforts and is an important step towards producing a material that is stronger and more conductive than anything now in use.

+What will come of this achievement?
+A replacement for copper wire?
 Energy independence?
 A space elevator?
 Nobody can say for sure because so much more work remains to be done before carbon nanotubes fulfill their promise.
 Even so, one thing seems certain -- we're getting closer and closer to the day the desert will bloom.

 Tuesday, June 5, 2007